roubachof/Sharpnado.DragDropGridView/README.md

 - The ItemsSource will be automatically updated on reorder if it implements `IList`.
 - On Windows, the grid will function as a read-only layout without drag-and-drop capabilities.

-MR.Gestures integration:
+#### MR.Gestures Integration

+**Important**: This library would not exist without the excellent work of **Michael Rumpler** on [MR.Gestures](https://www.mrgestures.com/).
+The DragDropGridView uses a fork of MR.Gestures to enable reliable cross-platform gesture handling, particularly for LongPress-based drag-and-drop on iOS and Mac Catalyst.

+The fork is maintained within this package to ensure:
+- Seamless integration with the drag-and-drop functionality
+- Consistent behavior across iOS, Android, and Mac Catalyst
+- Reliable gesture recognition without conflicts

-- This package includes a fork of MR.Gestures to enable reliable LongPress-based drag-and-drop on iOS/Mac Catalyst.
-No extra setup is required beyond calling `.UseSharpnadoDragDropGridView(...)`, which configures MR.Gestures for you.
+No extra setup is required beyond calling `.UseSharpnadoDragDropGridView(...)`, which automatically configures the MR.Gestures infrastructure for you.

+**Thank you, Michael Rumpler**, for creating and maintaining MR.Gestures - this component would not have been possible without your foundational work! 🙏

 ### Using DragDropGridView in a ScrollView